w3f/polkadot-wiki/docs/learn/learn-cross-consensus.md

 Cross-Consensus Message Format or XCM for short is a consensus agnostic, messaging protocol which allows Substrate based chains to communicate with eachother.
 Think TCP/IP but for blockchains.
-One of Polkadot's promises is that of interoperability, XCM is the vehicle by which it will deliver this promise.
+One of Polkadot's promises is that of interoperability, and XCM is the vehicle by which it will deliver this promise.
 Simply, it is a standard that allows protocol developers to define the type of data which their chains can send and recieve.
 It comes out of the box with a VM that allows for customization of execution.
 The format defines useful structures that makes sense for cross consensus messaging such as defining locations and assets via pre defined data structures like `MultiLocaiton` and `MultiAsset`.

+- Generic and extensible for use with fee-free and gas-metered smart contract platforms, community parachains, trusted interactions between system parachains and their relay chain, and more.
+- Interacting with a system whose transaction format is unknown.
+  - XCM is well-versioned, abstract and general and can be used as a means of providing a long-lasting transaction format for wallets to use to create many common transactions.
+    It is _extensible_ and, in turn, _future-proof_ and _forward-compatible_.
+- Highly efficient to operate in a tightly constrained and metered environment, as is the case with many chains.

 :::note